AnneW563/AnneW563.github.io/content/projects/cyclistic_report.md

 **How do annual members and casual riders use Cyclistic bikes differently?**

+# Case study: how does a bike-share navigate speedy success?
 ## Business task

 Identify how annual members and casual riders differ in their use of